Ash3156/ceres/README.md

 To run our app, clone our repository.
 Then activate a virtual environment with Python verison 3.5 to 3.8 (necessary for compatibility with latest version of Tensorflow).
 Next cd into Final and run "pip install -r 'requirements.txt'" (pip3 on Mac) to install the required libraries in the virtual environment.
 Lastly, run python app.py, and upload images to your heart's content.

 This project was created by Rayhan Ahmed, Ashlan Ahmed, David Liu, and Christy Jestin at BoilerMake VIII on Jan.
 23-25.
 We used the Identification of Plant Leaf Diseases dataset from Mendeley Data.
 It can be found here: https://data.mendeley.com/datasets/tywbtsjrjv/1.
+A demo of our product can be found here: https://youtu.be/pK9nTkgKxoQ.
+The name krishi comes from the Sanskrit word for agriculture.